 Applicants who do not meet the above criteria will be considered on an individual basis.
-NOTE: The Graduate School requires all students from countries in which English is not the native language to demonstrate competence in English by a score of 550, or 213 on the Computer-Based Test (CBT), in the TOEFL (Test of English as a Foreign Language) examination.
-NOTE: Applicant applying for a Post-Master's Certificate must have a master's degree in nursing from an accredited institution of higher learning in nursing.
+NOTE: The Graduate School requires that all students from countries in which English is not the native language to present a TOEFL (Test of English as a Foreign Language) score of 600, a score of 250 on the computer based test (CBT), or a score of 100 on the internet based test (IBT).
+NOTE: Applicants applying for a Post-Master's Certificate must have a master's degree in nursing from an accredited institution of higher learning in nursing.
 The applicant must also have clinical practice in a direct care setting equal to at least 2000 hours of employment over the previous 3 years.
 Applicants seeking a Post-Master's Certificate must meet the same requirements for admission and application as degree-seeking students.